 The major issue with Changeling is that I often felt we weren’t following the story from the most interesting perspective.
-It would have been a more original and interesting film viewed from the point of view of the Police, and accordingly the procedural scenes involving the hunt for Harner’s serial killer are some of the films finest.
-It also feels like a padded film, with a good half hour of fat that could quite easily be trimmed.
+It would have been a more original and interesting film viewed from the point of view of the Police, and accordingly, the procedural scenes involving the hunt for Harner’s serial killer are some of the film's finest.
+It also feels padded, with a good half hour of fat that could quite easily be trimmed.

 For the most part, Changeling is an engaging film, especially in its second act, when Christine is desperately trying to convince the authorities that the boy they have returned to her is not her son.
 This central conflict powers the first half of the film, and when it is defused with 45 minutes still to run much of the wind goes out of the film's sails.
 Still, there are enough outstanding scenes, like the third act confrontation between Jolie and Harner, or Jolie’s first interview with a doctor after she has been committed and enough good performances in Changeling to make it worth the time.